 Can I give good advice?

-Kids look up to adults for answers—and if you’re dating a parent, you’ll likely get a few life questions tossed your way.
+Kids look up to adults for answers—and, if you’re dating a guy with kids, for example, you’ll likely get a few life questions tossed your way.
 If their child comes to you for advice on an issue about school, will you be able to help and be a positive influence?
 You might not be a natural with kids, but you at least need to know right from wrong, and when it’s appropriate to give advice and when you should leave it to their parents.